Things change quickly in tech.

 Opens and clicks are the metrics most marketers use to optimize their email campaigns.

-They’re often the best metrics available to assess the reach and engagement of email campaigns.
+They’re often the best email analytics available to assess the reach and engagement of email campaigns.
 They’re also some of the core metrics we use at Highlights.
 Yet, they’re in no way perfect measures of email performance.

 Why Opens are Imperfect Email Marketing Metrics?